Kectai/Emby.SubtitleManager/README.en.md

 Uploaded subtitles are saved to the video's internal Emby metadata directory.
 After an upload or deletion, the plugin refreshes media metadata so Emby can detect the updated subtitle streams.

-## AI Development Notice

-The code, documentation, icon, and project organization for this repository were developed and completed by AI.
-Human involvement focused on requirements, testing, review, and project management.

 ## Features

 - Media library browsing: browse movies, series, seasons, folders, and extras videos in a hierarchical tree with paged loading.